The Royal Tutor: Anime

-An anime television series adaptation by Bridge aired from April 4, 2017 to June 20, 2017.
+An anime television series adaptation by Bridge aired from April 4, 2017, to June 20, 2017.
 The opening theme is "Shoppai Namida" (しょっぱい涙) by Shogo Sakamoto, and the ending theme is "Prince Night (Doko ni Ita no Sa!?
 My Princess)" (Prince Night〜どこにいたのさ!?
 MY PRINCESS〜) by cast members Keisuke Ueda, Yūya Asato, Yūto Adachi, Daisuke Hirose, and Shouta Aoi under the name P4 with T. Funimation has licensed the series in North America.

 Musicals

 The series has inspired two musicals, with the voice cast of the anime reprising their roles.
 The first play ran in 2017.
 The second play ran in April 2019 as a tie-in to the anime film, with Shohei Hashimoto and Shogo Sakamoto reprising their roles.

 Film

 The Royal Tutor: The Movie was announced in November 2018 and cast Shohei Hashimoto and Shogo Sakamoto as Ivan and Eugene, two original characters made for the film.
-The film was released nationwide in Japan on February 16, 2019.
+It was produced by Tear Studio and released on February 16, 2019.
 Crunchyroll distributed the film for English release on its release day.